DimensionDev/stake.mask.io/src/assets/faqs.md

 ### **How to claim $MASK staking reward?**

 When the staking activity for this period has ended, the claim option will be opened.

+**Please note:** Due to the need for proof calculation and contract release, you can claim your rewards approximately one hour after the campaign ends.

 1. Visit the Mask Staking official website where you have staked $MASK.
 2. Find “Estimated Rewards” card, and click on the "Claim" button.